ravijanjam/qkw/README.md

 For example:

-> In different environments, say in linux flavors, one might be _**repeating identical functionality with the same tag in different environments**_.
-One of the first things a user would like to do in linux is to have their _bashrc_ configured with their personal set of commands.
+> In different environments, say in linux flavors, one might be _**repeating identical functionality in different environments**_.
+As an example, one of the first things a user would like to do is to have their _bashrc_ configured with their personal set of commands.
 Using this tool it becomes easy, by saving under two C-tables, say one for _ubuntu_, and one for _opensuse_.
 It's enough if the end user just retrieves and executes(sources) the tag bashrc.

 <br>